We are your group for growth.

 Why aren’t there a lot of pictures/videos of people?

-How much does this cost?
+How much do your events cost?

 I have an event idea/request I would like to see happen or would like to share/host a session at the adhd SOCIAL HUB.
 Can we chat?